 As there is some evidence that risk of both ototoxicity and nephrotoxicity is related to the level of total exposure, duration of therapy should be the shortest possible compatible with clinical recovery.
 In some patients with impaired renal function there has been a transient rise in blood-urea-nitrogen which has usually reverted to normal during or following cessation of therapy.
 It is important to adjust the frequency of dosage according to the degree of renal function.

+In cases of significant obesity gentamicin serum concentrations should be closely monitored and a reduction in dose should be considered.
 To avoid adverse events, continuous monitoring (before, during and after treatment) of hepatic and laboratory parameters is also recommended.

 Gentamicin should only be used in pregnancy if considered essential by the physician (see section 4.6).

 Gentamicin should be used with care in conditions characterised by muscular weakness.

 Concurrent administration of gentamicin and other potentially ototoxic or nephrotoxic drugs should be avoided.
 Potent diuretics such as etacrynic acid and furosemide are believed to enhance the risk of ototoxicity whilst amphotericin B, cisplatin and ciclosporin are potential enhancers of nephrotoxicity.

 Any potential nephrotoxicity of cephalosporins, and in particular cephaloridine, may also be increased in the presence of gentamicin.
 Consequently, if this combination is used monitoring of kidney function is advised.

 Neuromuscular blockade and respiratory paralysis have been reported from administration of aminoglycosides to patients who have received curare-type muscle relaxants during anaesthesia.